-The Quartet forms in Jerusalem as part of a chamber music class at the Jerusalem Academy Middle School for Music and Dance.
+The Quartet meets in 1998 and forms in Jerusalem as part of a chamber music class at the Jerusalem Academy Middle School for Music and Dance officially in 2000.
 "We used to study for school exams together, but since math didn't go so well we decided to stick to music..."

 The Quartet wins the first prize in the “Franz Schubert and Modern Music” competition in Graz, Austria.
 "Since we were very young and didn't expect to win anything, we arrived to the official winner's announcement ceremony practically in pajamas!"

 The Quartet is invited to be part of the first Perlman Music Program chamber music workshop.
 "The Shelter Island, NY, campus of the Perlman Music Program has quickly evolved into a second home for the Quartet, in which we've spent time in every of the past twelve summers."